 The NFL season is here, which means it’s a great time to dive into some of the selections available across the sportsbook industry.
-You can obviously bet on sides and totals, but player prop bets have been gaining popularity over the past few years.
+You can bet on sides and totals, but player prop bets have been gaining popularity over the past few years.
 That includes anytime touchdown scorer bets.

 Below, we’ll run through our anytime touchdown scorer predictions and best bets, then outline a strategy guide to help you become a profitable bettor when it comes to anytime TD scorer props.